avaneev/biteopt/README.md

 combinatorial.

 Most hard constraints can be introduced by applying huge penalties to the objective function.
 Even binary penalties like "if(x>1)cost+=x*10000" should work acceptably in most cases.
+Mixed integer programming can be achieved by using rounded parameter values in the objective function while value constraints can be implemented as multipliers, in this way: constraint c1:x1+2.0*x2-3.0*x3<=0 can be used to adjust objective function value: cost+=abs(cost)*(c1<=0?0:c1)*10000, with 10000 multiplier depending on the parameter value scaling.

 The minimal and maximal allowed parameter values (bounds) should be specified in a way to cover a wider value range, in order to reduce boundary effects